 On the 23rd June, citizens of the United Kingdom voted to Leave the European Union.

-For our latest news and views on the political and economic fallout from the EU referendum, please see our This Week in Brexit blog posts: click here.
+For our latest news and views on the political and economic fallout of Brexit, please see our This Week in Brexit blog posts: click here.

 Our Key Asks:

 In due course, we will be developing a full manifesto of key asks, reflecting the views and feedback from our members and the work of the British Chambers of Commerce.
 In the immediate-term we are asking Government to help boost business confidence by:

 At present we are asking members to tell us about the impact of Brexit on their businesses.
 You can pass on your feedback by talking to a member of GBCC staff at any of our events or by emailing Henrietta Brealey, Director of Policy & Strategic Relationships on H.Brealey@Birmingham-Chamber.com.

 The Greater Birmingham Chambers of Commerce remains ready to help connect, support and grow local businesses.
 Accredited by the British Chambers, we have acted as the voice of local businesses since 1813.

 The GBCC can help: